bioinfologics/w2rap/README.md

 6 | Graph simplification and PathFinder | large K simplified graph, read paths, raw/contig-lines GFA and fasta 7 | PE-scale scaffolding across gaps in the large K graph | large K simplified graph with jumps, read paths, raw/lines GFA and fasta

-Each step can be run individually, by specifying the `--from_step ` and `--to_step`,  or the entire contigger can be run from start to finish.
-To be able to run from an intermediate step, the preceeding steps must have been run with the `--dump_all` flag set.
+By default the contigger will run each of these steps in order, not dumping unnecessary intermediate files.
+Each step can be run individually, by specifying the `--from_step ` and `--to_step`.
+If you specify the `--to_step`, the contigger will automatically dump the output files from the specified step.
+To be able to run from any intermediate step, the preceeding steps must have been run with the `--dump_all` flag set.

+You need to create a new directory for the intermediate and output files.
 To run from start to finish with default assembly parameters, run:

 ```
 mkdir contigs